Sophie in 't Veld: Democracy

-She lauded the measures in defense of democracy the European Union took in regards to Elon Musks take over of Twitter.
+She lauded the measures in defense of democracy the European Union took in regards to Elon Musk's takeover of Twitter.
 She is the rapporteur for the EU Committee of Inquiry to investigate the use of Pegasus and equivalent surveillance spyware (PEGA) which she deemed a threat to democracy.

 Immigration

 Speaking in the European Parliament on 29 April 2015, In 't Veld criticised Nigel Farage's warning that Islamic extremists were likely to enter Europe among the influx of migrants and refugees from North Africa and the Middle East.
 She suggested that scenario would be as unlikely as an invasion by Martians.
-It was later confirmed that terrorists had illegally entered the EU through that method.
+It was later claimed by the Hungarian counter terror chief that terrorists had illegally entered the EU through that method.

 In September 2019, European Commission President-elect Ursula von der Leyen created the new position of “Vice President for Protecting our European Way of Life”, who will be responsible for upholding the rule-of-law, internal security and migration.
 In 't Veld said in a statement: "The implication that Europeans need to be protected from external cultures is grotesque and this narrative should be rejected."